-FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op.
-New Woodland establishment phase regularly watered during extended periods of dry weather.
+FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op. •

+As the trees gain stature inspect at each maintenance visit for issues such as disease, damage due to gales etc. Where damage/disease take appropriate action to ensure the tree line is safe (e.g. no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary outside of the nesting bird season which runs from March to August inclusive.
+Take care when trimming the hedges that the trunks are not damaged by machinery.
+New Woodland establishment phase In the first five years ensure transplants are regularly watered during extended periods of dry weather.
 Implement watering using the watering point/system based on site.
 Ensure that the tree stakes are upright, and firm and the ties are secure.
 Remove weeds.
 Maintain weed free under the plants by either hand weeding or application of an appropriate herbicide.
-Check at each visit especially in the autumn end of Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn until 100% canopy cover has been achieved.
+Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn until 100% canopy cover has been achieved.
 As the trees gain stature inspect at each maintenance visit for issues such as disease, damage due to gales etc.